aichaos/scarecrow/docs/Configuration.md

 * `username`: The bot's username in Slack.
 You should make sure this accurately matches the bot's real username, as Scarecrow uses this name to look up its own user ID to identify when somebody at-mentions it in a Slack channel.
+* `team`: The Slack team's domain.
+This is an arbitrary string but it should look like `teamname.slack.com`.
+The team is appended onto the end of Slack usernames for the purpose of keeping like-usernames in different Slack teams separate under the hood, for user variable, logging and admin purposes.

 ### XMPP